 The red teams were the attackers.
 Ten blue teams of students, each from a different college, played defense.
-At the end, it was the University of Virginia blue team that held off and neutralized attacks faster than nine other finalists to win the 2018 NCCDC championships in Orlando, Florida, on April 13-15.
-This July, Raytheon is bringing the winning University of Virginia team to Washington, D.C.,to tour some of the nation's top research and national cybersecurity sites.
-They’ll visit the state-of-the-art cyber test range at Raytheon’s CODE Center, and they’ll have their coding skills put to the test during an cyber escape room challenge.
+At the end, it was the University of Virginia blue team that held off and neutralized attacks faster than nine other finalists to win the 2018 NCCDC championships in Orlando, Florida, April 13-15, 2018.
+Later that summer, Raytheon brought the winning University of Virginia team to Washington, D.C., to tour some of the nation's top research and national cybersecurity sites.
+They visited the state-of-the-art cyber test range at Raytheon’s CODE Center, and they had their coding skills put to the test during an cyber escape room challenge.

 The competition challenges teams of college students to operate and manage a network infrastructure similar to those run by commercial businesses.
 The teams are scored based on their ability to minimize system infiltration, keep critical services in operation and prevent leaks of sensitive data.

 NCCDC, presented by Raytheon, tests cyber defense skills in a collegiate competition modeled after real-world attack scenarios.
 The aim is to encourage more students to pursue cybersecurity careers.